- Location: The clinic is located in the Health Sciences Center at NWTC, 2740 W. Mason St..

 - The full-time healthcare provider is a licensed Physician Assistant (PA) and the part-time healthcare provider is a licensed Physician (MD).

-- The clinic is also staffed with a Clinic Coordinator, 2 Medical Assistants, Medical Laboratory Technician, Receptionist/Interpreter, and Health Benefits Access Coordinator.
+- The clinic is also staffed with a Clinic Coordinator, 2 Medical Assistants, Medical Laboratory Technician, 2 Receptionists/Interpreters, and Health Benefits Access Coordinator.

 - The state-of-the-art clinic utilizes Epic software for scheduling of patient appointments and Electronic Medical Record (EMR) for documentation of patient information and care.